karellopez/docker_workshop_template/workshop/guide/run_calculation.md

 For example, if you want to analyze only a specific subject's dataset instead of the entire dataset, you can open your copy of `settings.ini` and modify the **subjects** variable by replacing `all` with a string containing the subject ID(s), for example, `009`.

-Then you can run MEGqc again but with the path to your customized config file in the command like this:
+Then you can run MEGqc again, but including the path to your customized config file in the command:

         run-megqc --inputdata /path/to/your/dataset/ --config /path/to/your/config/file/setting.ini

 ### Already used settings
 If you have already processed the dataset, MEGc